Recriminations abound as Indonesia resumes palm oil exports - ExBulletin

-JAKARTA: Long lines of trucks attempting to unload palm fruits have formed outside Indonesian processing plants this week, illustrating the rising cost of a palm oil export ban by the world’s largest producer.
+JAKARTA Long lines of trucks trying to unload palm fruits have formed outside processing plants in Indonesia this week, illustrating the rising cost of a palm oil export ban by the world’s largest producer.

 Trucks were stuck for days as palm oil storage neared capacity and, with prices for local crops falling by 70%, farmers took to the streets to demand a change in Politics.